Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 plain event handling functionality doing no assumptions about the technology used to make them work together.
 They're mostly plain Java classes, so the integrator can use them in a Spring project, a Dagger project or any other technology.

-The main four items in this library are explained in the next sections.
+The main four items in this library are explained in the following sections.

 #### Event handler interface {#eventhandlerinterface}
 The [`EventHandler`](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-handling/src/main/java/org/alfresco/event/sdk/handling/handler/EventHandler.java){:target="_blank"}